giscafer/laoui-bootstrap/src/bootstrap/tabs/docs/readme.md

 ### Tabset heading

-Instead of the `heading` attribute on the `uib-tabset`, you can use an `uib-tab-heading` element inside a tabset that will be used as the tabset's header.
+Instead of the `heading` attribute on the `ui-tabset`, you can use an `ui-tab-heading` element inside a tabset that will be used as the tabset's header.
 There you can use HTML as well.

 ### Known issues